The Furneaux Museum is located on Flinders Island, one of the Furneaux Group of islands in eastern Bass Strait.

 The course of Australia's early colonial history was influenced by events that occurred in the Furneaux Islands.

-In 1797 the wreck of the vessel Sydney Cove on Preservation Island sparked a sealing 'rush', the consequence of which was the survival of Tasmania's indigenous population - the descendants of sealers and their Aboriginal wives.
-It also brought Matthew Flinders to these then-unknown waters, leading him to suspect and later prove the existence of Bass Strait.
+In 1797 the vessel Sydney Cove was wrecked in these then-unknown waters.
+One consequence was an influx of sealers, and as a result the survival of Tasmania's indigenous population - the descendants of some of those sealers and Tasmanian Aboriginal women.
+A rescue ship sent from Sydney also brought Matthew Flinders to the region, leading him to suspect and later prove the existence of Bass Strait.

 The Furneaux Museum is all about the events and people that have shaped these islands.